How I went on a pilgrimage…

-That beach got us into the town called Vila Praia de Âncora...

-..where we decided to stay for the night.
+That beach got us into the town called Vila Praia de Âncora, where we decided to stay for the night.

 To me, it was also a good opportunity to go ahead and finally swim in the ocean.
 To be fair, it was sunny, but the temperature wasn't in very high digits, and the wind didn't help to prove this decision either.
 Another slightly worrying aspect was that there was, besides a few surfers in wet suits, literally nobody in the water.
-But I was thinking "being in Portugal and skip on swimming the ocean, pfff.
-That's not happening."
+But I thought: "being in Portugal and skipping on swimming the ocean?
+Pfff; that's not happening."

 Get up, get some fruit, get going.

 Along the way, one of the plastic clips that held my backpack's straps broke, but making an extra knot did the trick.
 Only if every problem had such an easy fix.
-From one curve, this view opened on the path winding ahead of us:
+Behind one curve, this view opened on the path winding ahead of us:

 That hill above is in Spain already.
 However, between it and us was the Minho estuary.
 There are two options; one path leads inland, and the other stays on the coast.
 As we liked the oceanside, we went for the second.
 So once at the estuary, we boarded a small boat, together with two ladies from S. Korea, who walked all the way from Lisbon...